Understanding the differences between Brand Manager vs Marketing Manager

 About the author

-Manelik Sfez, founder of the Swiss brand consultancy Ultrabrand, brings 25 years of international business, marketing, and brand strategy experience to the table.
+Manelik Sfez, founder of the web agency Ultrabrand, brings 25 years of international business, marketing, and brand strategy experience to the table.
 He has worked with some of the world’s most iconic brands throughout his career.
 From luxury goods to global retail, financial services and technological giants, he has guided companies through brand-led transformations that have redefined industries.